WOMD-Reasoning: A Large-Scale Dataset for Interaction Reasoning in Driving: Introduction

 \section{Introduction}

-Large-guided driving datasets and models have drawn much attention in autonomous driving.
-For example, methods based on large language models (LLMs)~\cite{touvron2023llama,brown2020language} have shown effectiveness in improving explainability, controllability, and performance of driving tasks~\cite{sima2023drivelm, chen2023driving-wayve, fu2023drive-like-a-human, malla2023drama, xu2024drivegpt4}.
-Various language datasets~\cite{sima2023drivelm, qian2024nuscenesqa, kim2018textual-bddx, Sachdeva_2024_WACV-rank2tell, malla2023drama, Inoue_2024_WACV-MQA} have been proposed for fine-tuning these LLMs.
-However, due to the complexity and variability of driving scenarios and driver behaviors, existing datasets often focus on specific scenes without covering critical cases, \emph{e.g.}, reasoning about interactions and human intentions, which is vital for the advancement of complex decision-making processes in autonomous driving systems~\cite{wang2022social,zhang2022dynamical,zhao2024measuring}.
-For example, in BDD-X \cite{kim2018textual-bddx}, interactions are often limited in spatial relationships, e.g., \textit{`The car moves back into the left lane because the school bus in front of it is stopping.'}, while in an example, DriveLM \cite{sima2023drivelm} attributes interaction to \textit{`keep a safe distance'} without further detailed explanations.
-As a result, most existing works have drawbacks, either insufficient in quantity or only covering interactions induced by proximity, as shown in our analysis in Table~\ref{tab:compare}.

-Considering the critical importance and difficulty of interaction modeling for autonomous driving~\cite{TIV-SURVEY, roelofs2022causalagents}, it is essential to incorporate comprehensive interactive and behavioral reasoning for language-based driving.
-Real-world interactions are often driven by human knowledge and behavior, such as traffic rules, signals, and intentions like overtaking.
-However, these interactions are rarely covered in previous datasets, leading to suboptimal performance of LLMs fine-tuned on these datasets.
-Additionally, most existing language datasets are not large enough to support LLM fine-tuning across diverse tasks such as scene description, prediction, and planning.
+Language-guided models improve explainability, controllability, and performance of autonomous driving tasks~\cite{touvron2023llama,brown2020language, chen2023driving-wayve, fu2023drive-like-a-human, malla2023drama, xu2024drivegpt4, li2024driving, arai2024covla, park2024vlaad, li2024unstrprompt, Cui_2024_WACV, Ma_2024_CVPR, yuan2024rag, greer2024towards, Ding_2024_CVPR, han2024dme, DRIVEANYWHERE}, owing to their enormous text-based knowledge acquired through the pre-training.
+To help language models elevate abilities on driving-related tasks, various language-based datasets~\cite{sima2023drivelm, qian2024nuscenesqa, kim2018textual-bddx, Sachdeva_2024_WACV-rank2tell, malla2023drama, Inoue_2024_WACV-MQA, zhou2024embodied, tian2024drivevlm, arai2024covla, park2024vlaad, li2024unstrprompt, Ma_2024_CVPR} have been proposed to fine-tune these LLMs.
+However, due to the complexity and variations in summarizing traffic rule-based interactions in real driving scenarios, existing datasets often focus on interactions based on spatial proximity.
+For example, in BDD-X \cite{kim2018textual-bddx}, interactions are often limited to the spatial blocking, like \textit{`The car moves back into the left lane because the school bus in front of it is stopping.'}; while in another example, DriveLM \cite{sima2023drivelm} attributes interaction to \textit{`keep a safe distance'} without further detailed explanations.
+Likewise, most existing works only cover interactions induced by proximity, as shown in our analysis in Table~\ref{tab:compare}.
+While reasoning about many non-proximate interactions, like those caused by traffic rules, are vital for the safety-critical decision-making in autonomous driving systems~\cite{wang2022social,zhang2022dynamical,zhao2024measuring, TIV-SURVEY, roelofs2022causalagents}, these interactions are rarely included in previous datasets, leading to suboptimal performance of LLMs fine-tuned on these datasets.
+Additionally, most datasets in driving are not large enough to support multi-modal fine-tuning across diverse tasks such as scene description, prediction, and planning.